seedubgh1/essentialdistraction/_posts/2017-06-18-welcome-to-essdist.markdown

 Did you like Movie Geek?
 What did you like about it?
 What would make it better?
 Don't be shy, but don't be cruel.
 We are always looking for a fresh perspective on voice driven experiences.

 Thanks for stopping by.
-We're excited to get to work on building new and exciting ways to the unleash the power of your voice!
+We're looking forward to creating new and exciting ways to the unleash the power of your voice!